v-e-e-m-a/task-list-api/ada-project-docs/wave_01.md

 - Pay attention to the exact shape of the expected JSON.
 Double-check nested data structures and the names of the keys for any misspellings.
   - That said, remember that dictionaries do not have an implied order.
 This is still true in JSON with objects.
 When you make Postman requests, the order of the key/value pairings within the response JSON object does not need to match the order specified in this document.
 (The term "object" in JSON is analogous to "dictionary" in Python.)
 - Notice that the details for a Task in the response is shared across all the endpoints that return Task details.
 Rather than repeating the same literal `dict` structure in each response, we should create a helper method that returns the `dict` structure for a Task, and use it in each relevant endpoint.
 This will ensure that all our responses are consistent.
 - Retrieving a model by its ID is a common operation.
-We should consider creating a route helper method that can retrieve a model by its ID, and use it in this route.
+We should create a route helper method that can retrieve a model by its ID, and use it in relevant routes.

 ### CLI